aleksandar9999a/exf-ts/README.md

 - [Virtual DOM](https://bitsofco.de/understanding-the-virtual-dom/) - To make things easier, more sustainable and more dynamic, ExF uses Virtual Dom and updates only what is necessary.

-- Virtual Styles - This is not something you could find on Google.
-Since it turned out to be great to be able to generate a Elements and then update them dynamically, so why not do the same with Styles?

 - [TSX](https://www.typescriptlang.org/docs/handbook/jsx.html) - It's actually JSX.

-- [Decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) - When I saw decorators for first time they seemed rather strange to me.
-But this doesn't make them bad.

 - etc...
-=

 <br /><br />